 Many probiotics require require refrigeration but not all.
 Some very good ones do not.

-Here are two probiotics I recommend, one is great for beginners and the other is stronger.
+Here are a few carefully-selected probiotics that I recommend.
+From this selection, BioKult is great for beginners and Dr Mercola’s is stronger.

-Here are a couple of probiotic rankings I find useful:
+Here is probiotic ranking that I find useful:

 And if you’re ready to take more action to fix your gut, you’ll find lots of useful posts on this site including: